plforacle/heatwave-lakehouse/create-heatwave-vcn-db/create-heatwave-vcn-db.md

 20. The state 'Active' indicates that the DB System is ready for use

-    On HeatWave-HW Page, check the MySQL Endpoint (Private IP Address)
+    On heatwave-db Page, check the Endpoint (Private IP Address)

     ![HeatWave create complete](./images/mysql-heatwave-active.png"mysql heatwave active ")